jsbarbosa/rippleTank/_sources/index.rst.txt

 ``pip install rippleTank``

-The development version is hosted on GitHub, and can be installed by running the `setup.py`.
+The development version is hosted on `GitHub <http://github.com/jsbarbosa/rippleTank>`_, and can be installed by running the `setup.py`.

 ``python setup.py install``